dianamariab/bmw-business-data-analysis/README.md

 ## Project Overview

-The analysis was divided into several parts, starting with the organization of the data and continuing with statistical analysis, forecasting and visualization.
+The project was divided into several parts, starting with the organization and preparation of the data and continuing with statistical analysis, visualization, forecasting and decision analysis.

 ### Database Management